makediff/obsidian-wucai/README.md

 ## Features

-* **Continuous, automatic syncing** — Take a highlight while reading in bed and wake up to the highlight in your Obsidian vault
+* **Continuous, automatic syncing** — Take a highlight to the highlight in your Obsidian vault

 ## Usage